 However,

-The organization should ensure that the use of mobile devices does not lead to a compromise of PII.
+The organisation should ensure that the use of mobile devices does not lead to a compromise of PII.

 and: